nus-cs2113-AY2122S1/tp/docs/UserGuide.md

       1. If you don't have Java 11, you can install it [here](https://www.oracle.com/java/technologies/downloads/#java11)
 1. Run the Gordon program
    1. In your terminal, type `java -jar` then paste the location of the file to run Gordon
-   1. If everything works, you should be able to see this:
+   1. If everything works, you should be able to see this welcome message:
    ![](images/Gordon%20welcome%20message.jpg)

 ## What can Gordon do?